simoneconigliaro/android-inventory/README.md

 # Androd Inventory Manager App
 - Inventory manager app made using Room, ViewModel, LiveData, RecyclerView (VMMV).
 ## Description
 - The app keeps track of your inventory.
-It allows you to add, edit and delete one or the whole list of products.
+It allows you to add, edit a product and delete one or the whole list of products.
 - You can also sell a product or order more if need it.
 - It includes a list of demo products.
 ## Screenshot